theunreallpj/YouTubeDownloader/README.md

 # Installation

   1. Download ZIP-File and extract it wherever you want
+  2. make sure you have the latest python version installed
-  2. Open CMD and go to your directory
+  3. Open CMD and go to your directory
-  - cd folder1/folder2/YouTubeDownloader
+  - "cd /yourdirectory/YouTubeDownloader"
   - run `pip3 install -r requirements.txt`